esimiele/PlanningAssistant/README.md

-# RefleXionAssistant
+# PlanningAssistant
-Tool to assist in commissioning of the X1 and in preparing patient data for treatment planning on the X1 system
+Tool to assist in commissioning of the RefleXion X1 and in preparing patient data for treatment planning on the X1 system